Libra (Lali album)

 Libra is the fourth studio album by Argentine singer Lali, released on 12 November 2020 by Sony Music Argentina.
-The singer worked with a variety of producers and co-writers on the album, including Rafael Arcaute, Tainy, Fito Páez, Camilo, Mau y Ricky, Julio Reyes, Abraham Mateo, Big One, Rec808, and JonTheProducer, among others.
+The singer worked with a variety of producers and co-writers on the album, including Rafael Arcaute, Tainy, Fito Páez, Camilo, Mau y Ricky, Julio Reyes Copello, Abraham Mateo, Big One, Rec808, and JonTheProducer, among others.

-The album expands on the pop sound of its predecessors, A Bailar (2014), Soy (2016) and Brava (2018), while incorporating elements of hip hop, trap, R&B, reggaeton, and urban pop.
+The album expands on the pop sound of its predecessors, A Bailar (2014), Soy (2016) and Brava (2018), while incorporating elements of hip-hop, trap, R&B, reggaeton, and urban pop.
 Precisely, Libra finds Lali looking for a balance between her signature pop sound, which she defines as her "essence", and these new urban elements that she had been incorporating into her music since Brava.
 Cazzu, Mau y Ricky, Noriel and CNCO make guest appearances in the album.

 Libra was preceded by the release of four singles between October 2019 and August 2020: "Laligera", "Como Así", "Lo Que Tengo Yo" and "Fascinada".
 The album was released on the evening of 12 November 2020 as a surprise release, exactly an hour after the Cazzu-assisted track, "Ladrón", was released as its fifth single.
 The record debuted at number three on the Argentine Albums chart, and it climbed to the number-one position the following week.
 It went on to spend seven consecutive weeks on the chart's top ten.